How connected are you?

 Creating and having genuine connections with others.

-We are extremely social creatures who crave intimacy, so no matter how many likes, shares, retweets or followers we have it’s never going to replace the feel good vibes we get from face-face interactions.
-With the prediction of everyone being connected online by 2020 what does this mean for our increasing sense of loneliness?
+We are extremely social creatures who crave intimacy, so no matter how many likes, shares, re-tweets or followers we have, it’s never going to replace the feel good vibes we get from face-face interactions.

 Now this isn’t a ‘let’s hate on tech’ discussion, as it has its benefits, it’s more about opening the conversation around what can we be doing differently to feel more connected and fulfilled in our relationships?